As a small business owner, there are many decisions you will need to make many decisions that will impact your company for years to come.

 In addition, the IRS also has the following requirements for S corps: 1) shareholders must be US citizens, 2) you cannot have more than 100 shareholders (spouses count as separate shareholders), and 3) you can only have one class of stock.

 The taxation of an S corp is what sets it apart from other business entities.
-When you have an S corp, your business is taxed through the income of the shareholders, and those taxes are taken out throughout the year.
+When you have an S corp, your business is taxed through the shareholders’ income, and those taxes are taken out throughout the year.

 Any shareholder who works for the company must be paid a reasonable wage.
 After the wages are paid, the rest of the income from the business is passed onto the shareholders as dividends.
 The benefit of an S corp is that dividends are taxed at a low rate if they are taxed at all.
-LLCs that are taxed as an S corp can also take advantage of these benefits.
+An LLC taxed as an S corp can also take advantage of these benefits.

 To take advantage of these tax benefits, you are required to set up payroll for your owners and employees.
 The laws for S corps are not the same in each state, so you will want to look into individual requirements for your state.